 Whatever we seek to accomplish – writing a book, losing weight, achieving the perfect relationship with our significant others – it’s the degree of desire we have to accomplishing those goals that ends up becoming the crucial element to achieving them.

-But too many people try to set limits on their desire.
+But too many people try to set limits on their desire, which can cause a lack of motivation.
 They tell themselves and others that they don’t need wild success.
 This kind of thinking is dangerous because when we limit the scope of our desire, we limit the scope of what we’re willing to do to reach our goals.
 And when we limit the scope of what we’re willing to do, we limit the scope of our motivation.

 The solution to this problem is what’s known as The 10X Rule, which states that:

-10X-targets—commonly called “stretch goals“—will only spur you on harder, to do more and try more than you ever have before.
-Besides, even if we fall short of achieving our 10X-level aims and ambitions, better to fall short of achieving a massive target than merely achieving a tiny one… Because if you aim high enough, you’ll demand more from yourself and become better in pursuit of a massive goal.
+10X-targets—commonly called “stretch goals“—will spur you on to do more and try more than you ever have before.
+Besides, even if we fall short of achieving our 10X-level aims and ambitions, better to fall short of achieving a massive target than merely achieving a tiny one.

 But setting a high target is only the first step.
 The second step is to take 10 times the amount of action you think is necessary to reach that target.